belgaard/Leantest/Inside_LeanTest_Net.md

 Another example is when *time itself* is an external dependency.
 If the code under test has logic around the current time and also run code regularly on a thread as spun up by a timer, then you would expect such code to have the same notion of time.
 In other words, if a test declares that the current time is *Star Wars day 2020*, then you expect that both the current time and the timer logic would reflect that.

-Treating time as an external dependency is a coding pattern which is documented TODO, the example functionality being a write-cache which flushes at regular times.
+Treating time as an external dependency is a coding pattern which is documented in [Lean Test Coding Patterns](Lean_Test_Coding_Patterns.html), the example functionality being a write-cache which flushes at regular times.
 From the details of the documented code pattern it follows that a single `DateTime` instance declared in a test will be passed to the two relevant mocks,

 | Test arrange part                                            | Context data store             | Mock                                                         |